Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Smooth tensor model with unknown permutation

 \section{Smooth tensor model with unknown permutation}

 Suppose we observe an order-$m$ $d$-dimensional data tensor from the following model,

-where $\pi\colon[d]\rightarrow[d]$ is an unknown latent permutation, $\Theta\in \bbR^{d\times \cdots \times d}$ is an unknown signal tensor under certain smoothness (to be specified in next paragraph), and $\tE$ is a noise tensor consisting of zero-mean, independent sub-Gaussian entries with variance bounded by $\sigma^2$.
-We allow heterogeneous and non-identically distributed entries in noise $\tE$.
-For instance, we allow binary tensor problem where entries in $\tY$ are $\{0, 1\}$-labels from Bernoulli distribution, in which case, the noise variance depends on the mean.
-Our model~\eqref{eq:obs} is applicable to a wide range of data types including continuous and binary tensors.
+where $\pi\colon[d]\rightarrow[d]$ is an unknown latent permutation, $\Theta\in \bbR^{d\times \cdots \times d}$ is an unknown signal tensor under certain smoothness (to be specified in the next paragraph), and $\tE$ is a noise tensor consisting of zero-mean, independent sub-Gaussian entries with variance bounded by $\sigma^2$.
+The general model allows both continuous- and binary-valued tensors.
+For instance, in binary tensor problems, the entries in $\tY$ are $\{0, 1\}$-labels from a Bernoulli distribution, and the entrywise variance of $\tE$ depends on the mean.
+For simplicity, we assume $\sigma=1$ throughout the paper.
+We call~\eqref{eq:obs} the Gaussian model if $\tE$ consists of i.i.d.\ $\tN(0,1)$ entries, and call~\eqref{eq:obs} the sub-Gaussian model if $\tE$ consists of independently (but not necessarily identically) distributed sub-Gaussian entries.

 We now describe the smooth model on the signal $\Theta$.
-Suppose that there exists a multivariate function $f\colon [0,1]^m\rightarrow \bbR$ underlying the signal tensor, such that
+Assume there exists a multivariate function $f\colon [0,1]^m\rightarrow \bbR$ underlying the signal tensor, such that